Gluten Free Apple Pie

 - Fill the pie crust with your fruit.

 - Roll out second pie crust for the top of your pie.
 Cut out a few shapes or use the tip of a fork to add air holes for your pie to breathe while cooking.

 - Top pie with second crust, crimp or use a fork to seal the edges of your pie.

 - Sprinkle top with a little cinnamon and sugar.

 - Place pie in a preheated 400- degree oven for 15 minutes.

 - Lower heat and continue baking at 350-degrees for approx. 45 minutes to 1 hour longer, or until hot and bubbly and crust is nice and browned.

-- If the crust looks like it’s browning too fast, take a piece of tin foil and lay over the top of the pie gently and carefully so you don’t get burned.
-Loosely crimp the foils edges.
+- If the crust looks like its browning too fast, take a pie crust cover and gently lay it over the top of the pie.

 - Once done, allow the pie to cool a little before serving.

 - Serve with vanilla ice cream.
 Totally YUM!!!